ms264556/ruckus_ap_firmware_mod/README.md

 * Press `Update Settings` again.

 Your AP will now fall off the wired network, and associate intsead with the chosen SSID.

-> You can, if you wish, enter your own SSID and Passphrase into the `mod_example.sh` script, so that it immediately associates after a factory reset.
-If you do this then also change the line which sets wlan-encrypt-state, so it reads: `echo 1 >wlan-encrypt-state`